Students studying environmental science at Carthage can take advantage of multiple academic programs:

 There are several student organizations on campus devoted to environment-related community service projects.
 There are volunteer opportunities in the Kenosha area as well.
 Learn more about volunteer opportunities.

-There are several employment opportunities for students within the Environmental Science department.
-Visit the program’s employment site.
+There are several employment opportunities for students in the Environmental Science department.
+Visit the program’s employment site